Talladego/rorplanner3/README.md

 	- Keep the Store focused on state shape and pure calculations only.
 	- Subscribe to changes via Service; never from components to the store directly.
 	- Emit/handle typed events defined in `src/types/events.ts`.

+## Tablet roadmap (future work)

+Target: optional tablet-friendly mode for iPad/Android tablets; desktop remains the primary target.
+No current commitment; captured here for future work.

+- Viewport and breakpoints
+	- Add tablet breakpoints around 1024–1280px.
+Consider enabling `ScaleToFit` only on tablet widths to avoid layout reflow.
+	- Maintain 1440 desktop canvas; tablet uses single-column or stacked sections as needed.

+- Layout adaptations
+	- Dual compare (A/B): switch to tabs on tablet (A | B) instead of side-by-side panels.
+	- Equipment grid: single column with sticky header; Tier 2 containers continue to flex-fill vertically.
+	- Stats panel: collapsible sections to reduce scroll; keep the outer Tier 1 + inner Tier 2 contract.

+- Touch ergonomics
+	- Minimum touch target 44px; increase spacing for filters, pagination, and A/B toggles.
+	- Replace hover-only tooltips with tap-hold or inline expandable info blocks using the existing `HoverTooltip` API with a touch trigger.

+- Modals and overlays
+	- Equipment selector becomes a full-screen sheet on tablet; avoid viewport overflow.
+Keep Tier 1 (blue) wrapper with a single Tier 2 content group.
+	- Ensure portals for tooltips/menus use fixed positioning and avoid scroll-jank.

+- Performance considerations
+	- Defer preloading of large icon sets on cellular.
+Lazy-load heavy panels; memoize list rows (virtualization optional if needed).
+	- Ensure GraphQL requests batch and cache effectively on slower networks.

+- QA matrix
+	- iPad (10/11/12.9) Safari/Chrome, Android tablets (Chrome).
+Verify orientation changes, fixed headers, and overlay stacking.

+This roadmap is documentation-only; no code changes are included at this time.